the-incluseum/anti-oppressive-spaces/checklist.md

  set for it.
 It defaults to a grey circle with the users initials in white text.](images/iphone-initials.png) ![Screen capture of a Slack user's icon that doesn't have an image set for it.
-Defaults to a close-up of the center of their icon done in different colors](images/slack-hash.png) ![Screen capture of a Flickr user's icon that doesn't have an image set for it.
-Defaults to an illustration of a different type of camera done in different colors](images/flickr-camera.png) ![Screen capture of a Wordpress user's icon that doesn't have an image set for it.
+Defaults to a close-up of the center of their icon done in different colors.](images/slack-hash.png) ![Screen capture of a Flickr user's icon that doesn't have an image set for it.
+Defaults to an illustration of a different type of camera done in different colors.](images/flickr-camera.png) ![Screen capture of a Wordpress user's icon that doesn't have an image set for it.
 Defaults to a symmetrical, geometrical pattern of polygons done in a different bright color for each user.](images/wordpress-geometrics.png)

+## Have you staged any photos that inaccurately reflect the diversity of your visitorship or staff?
-## Don't stage false diverse photographs
+**Don't stage false diverse photographs**

-![Screen capture of the homepage of NOMA's online shop](images/noma-shop.png)
+![Screen capture of the homepage of NOMA's online shop.
+Seven figures are seen looking at items in the shop, with a Black woman featured prominently in the center of the image.](images/noma-shop.png)

 Inspiration porn of images of people with disabilities in museums also falls into this category.

+## Have you been sure not to make business decisions based solely on existing analytics?
+Do you have a clear plan on how to measure the business decisions you've made, through analytics or otherwise?
-## Using analytics: Decide, act, measure vs. measure, decide, act
+**When using analytics: Decide, then act, then measure.
+Don't measure, then decide, then act.**

+## What modes of communication do your teams use?
+Is that working for everyone?
-## Consider and critique modes of communication: face-to-face, e-mail
+**Consider and critique modes of communication: face-to-face, e-mail**

+## Is the project accessible to older people, younger people, people without disabilities, and people with disabilities?
-## Implement Universal Design and Learning
+**Implement Universal Design and Learning**

+## Is all the writing, including curatorial content, at an accessible reading level?
-## Check the readability grade level of your text
+**Check the readability grade level of your text**
 Use services like [this one](https://readability-score.com/) to see what grade level is of the text in your project.
 Is all above a high school reading level?
 Is that ok?

+## Who’s not part of your design process?
+Why?